MuzikMafia: National recognition

 MuzikMafia received massive public exposure in 2004.
 From The Wall Street Journal, Rolling Stone, the Los Angeles Times, USA Today, Entertainment Weekly, The Tennessean, Country Music Today, Billboard Magazine, The Washington Post, Blender Magazine, Country Weekly, and The New York Times.
 Magazine covers such as Country Weekly and Entertainment Weekly were shouting, “ The Muzik Mafia wants you!”

 MuzikMafia TV

 MuzikMafia TV was both a television documentary and a reality show.
-The six episode series included behind-the-scenes footage of life on the road during their first stadium tour, The American Revolution Tour.
-(Sponsored by Chevrolet).
+The six-episode series included behind-the-scenes footage of life on the road during their first stadium tour, The American Revolution Tour (Sponsored by Chevrolet).
 Documenting the community’s rise to national prominence the show became an instant hit.

-Ivan Dudynsky (producer MuzikMafia TV) of Live Animals Productions approached the godfathers in late summer 2004 with the idea of producing something on the MuzikMafia for CMT.
+Ivan Dudynsky (producer of MuzikMafia TV) of Live Animals Productions approached the godfathers in late summer 2004 with the idea of producing something on the MuzikMafia for CMT.
 The first episode of MuzikMafia TV premiered on 15 January 2005 on CMT.